 Let’s be honest, we all had our fair share of anxiety prior to our first breastfeeding experience – “What if it runs out?”, “What if my milk is not nutritious?”, “Should I just go for formula?”, “What if it hurts?!”, and so on.

 Yes, it is a scary experience but also a fulfilling one.
 Knowing that your child is nourished by something that comes from you makes you feel more motherly, that you’re able to provide something valuable to the one you love.

 I was lucky that I had my friends to guide me through the process, but there are still some things I wish I knew when I first started out.
 So if it’s your first time breastfeeding, here are 5 things that you should take note of.

 It will be uncomfy – Our babies are constantly hungry, therefore they breastfeed frequently, and as you know our nipples are one of the most sensitive body parts we have so it is normal that it will feel tender after several instances of breastfeeding.
 At first, there will be even times that it hurts as your baby is not yet accustomed to breastfeeding and might suck or even bite too hard.
 The key is practice – give yourself and your baby a few weeks to get used to breastfeeding and the discomfort should naturally go away.

-Invest in high-quality nursing bras – As it comes with pregnancy, our breasts naturally undergo rapid physical changes.
+Invest in quality Nursing Bras – As it comes with pregnancy, our breasts naturally undergo rapid physical changes.
 And with these rapid changes, the bras that we wear should ALWAYS provide comfort and breathability to our breasts especially because they are more sensitive now than pre-pregnancy.
-For ultra-breathable bras that guarantee 100% comfort, check out the Lovemère Nursing Bra Series – you’ll thank us later ;)
+For ultra-breathable bras that offer comfort for mummies, you may check out the Lovemère Nursing Bra Series – you’ll thank us later ;)